How to Get a News Article Removed from Google and the Internet

 Is the content inaccurate or unfair?

-After analyzing the above information we will create a strategy to effectively work on removing any publications we can.
-The most effective method for restoring and protecting an online reputation is to identify the negative items and then work to remove them while at the same time working on a reputation management campaign to ensure a clean online presence.
+After analyzing the above information we will create a strategy to effectively work on removing any news publications we can.
+The most effective method for restoring and protecting an internet reputation is to identify the negative items and then work to remove them while at the same time working on a reputation management campaign to ensure a clean online presence.
 Other firms will typically only work on one particular method, i.e. just reputation management.
 We have found that working on reputation management in conjunction with removal techniques is the best method for effectively removing articles and syndications.
 Contact InternetReputation.com and we can look at your situation and help you determine the best course of action.

 In the past, before the explosion of the Internet, news would come and go with print publications.
 A Sunday paper was thrown away and most people forgot about the weekly news shortly after it was published.
 Now news agencies and private companies are keeping news archives dating back over 100 years.
 Many of these publications can be harmful and damaging to an individual or companies reputation.
 We have developed an effective solution for quickly removing news paper articles from all the major search engines.
 If have a harmful newspaper article or press release you would liked removed we can help.